abjer/isds2020/src/content/page/readings.md

 There are many good resources for learning how to master data structuring.
 See below for two ways of self-learning:

-- DataCamp offers further smaller courses on Pandas and data structuring
+- DataCamp offers further smaller courses on pandas and data structuring
 - Rada, Greg.
 2013. "[Intro to pandas data structures](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/)"- read all three sections.